What this notice is about

 What should I do if I did not file my tax return or it has been more than 8 weeks since I filed it?

-Complete the response form from your notice.
+Complete Form 15103 included with your notice.
 Check the name, Social Security number, and tax year on your notice.
 Make sure they match the name, number, and year on the return.
-Then mail us a signed and dated copy of the tax return with the response form.
+Mail us a signed and dated copy of the tax return with Form 15103.

 You can request a payment plan with us when you cannot pay the full amount you owe.